runcycles/cycles-spring-boot-starter/README.md

 **Stop your autonomous agents from bankrupting you.**

 Cycles is a JVM-level governance layer for Spring Boot applications.
-It enforces **hard economic limits** on AI execution, preventing infinite loops, runaway recursion, and API bill shock *before* they happen.
+It enforces **deterministic economic limits** on guraded AI execution, preventing infinite loops, runaway recursion, and API bill shock *before* they happen.

 Rate limits control speed. **Cycles controls spend.**